zdravkov/kendo-docs/api/javascript/dataviz/geometry/transformation.md

 #### Returns

-`kendo.dataviz.geometry.Transformation` A new Transformation instance with the same matrix.
+`kendo.geometry.Transformation` A new Transformation instance with the same matrix.

 ### equals